2014 Pilger tornado family: Wakefield, Nebraska

+Beginning phases

-As the Pilger tornado was entering its roping-out phase, the supercell produced the fifth and final violent tornado, which touched down approximately 8 miles north of Wisner at 4:40 p.m.
+As the Pilger tornado was entering its roping-out phase, the supercell produced the fourth and final violent tornado, which touched down approximately 8 mi north of Wisner at 4:40 p.m.
 CDT.
 This tornado initially strengthened to EF1 intensity, leveling an outbuilding as it moved eastward.
 The tornado then made a sharp turn to the northeast, crossing Highway 16.
 As it continued its path, it intensified further, razing a barn and advancing northeast.
 During this time, the Pilger tornado was absorbed and dissipated into the Wakefield tornado, which had begun to take on a wedge shape.
 As the tornado continued along 849th Road, it snapped wooden power poles and made a sharp turn to the northwest.
 It impacted another farmstead, where a farmhouse was ripped away, and several trees were snapped.
 The tornado maintained EF2 intensity as it moved northward.
 Along 851st Road, it caused significant damage to barns, and another home on 852nd Road suffered extensive damage, with its roof blown off.
 Two additional homes located on 585th Avenue and 853rd Road experienced severe damage, either losing half of their roofs or having their roofs completely ripped off.
 Further north, the tornado struck another farmstead, leveling an outbuilding, causing significant roof loss to a metal building, and denting a grain silo.
 A two-story structure sustained minor damage, and a wooden power pole was snapped, indicating low-end EF2 strength.